 What To Do With Them?

-As it is true of every step of production that comes before you can enjoy your delicious cup of coffee in the morning, the roasting process is not that simple and requires a certain level of expertise.
+As is true of every step of production that comes before you can enjoy your delicious cup of coffee in the morning, the roasting process is not that simple and requires a certain level of expertise.
 But if you’re keen to start roasting your specialty coffee at home, we’ll give you some basic rules and advice to follow.
+Did you know that you can even roast your green coffee beans in a popcorn popper?

 The first change you’ll observe when roasting coffee is that the beans start turning yellow and have an earthy and grassy smell.
 Then they start releasing water and begin to crack, which is when the sugar in the beans caramelizes and the smell becomes very noticeable.
 If you stop the roasting process here, you will have a city roast.